AyrA/BinEdLegacy/README.md

 ## Type of arguments

-The chapters below descript certain argument types of the commands above
+The chapters below describe certain argument types of the commands above

 ### Numbers

 Most arguments that accept numbers will accept them in decimal and hexadecimal format.
-To signify hexadecimal, the number is to be prefixed with `0x`.
+To signify hexadecimal, the number is to be prefixed with `0x` unless the command only accepts hexadecimal numbers where the format is implied.
 Both, hexadecimal and decimal numbers, can additionally be prefixed with `+` or `-`

+Please check the command documentation carefully because `+` can change the behavior of the command.

 ### Raw Bytes

 Hexadecimal only byte specification without support for any prefixes.
+Using `0x` is not necessary.

 ### Prefixed Bytes